Disturbing video shows woman brutally beaten in attempted sex assault in Brooklyn

 It happened on Tuesday, August 25th at 6 a.m. at the southwest corner of Division Avenue and Rodney Street in Williamsburg.

-The 46-year-old woman was walking when the man approached her from behind, picked her up, and slammed her onto the sidewalk.
+The 46-year-old woman was walking to work when the man approached her from behind, picked her up, and slammed her onto the sidewalk.

 The attacker then repeatedly punched her in the face and body, and attempted to take her pants off as she was lying dazed on the sidewalk.